Busaiteen: Etymology

-The town's name, "Busaiteen," pertains to the large number of orchards (Basātīn بساتين in Arabic) found in it.
+The town's name, "Busaiteen," is claimed to pertain to the large number of orchards (Basātīn بساتين in Arabic) found in it, however, just like other city names of Bahrain, it is possible that it has Persian roots, as it sounds (pronunciation wise) more like "Beseytin" a village in Khozestan, Iran.

 Education

 Busaiteen has to its credit the first school in Bahrain and in the entire Persian Gulf region, which is Al-Hidaya Al-Khalifia School.

 The Medical University of Bahrain which is a fully owned constituent university of RCSI, opened its new campus in Busaiteen in September 2008.
 King Hamad University Hospital, established by a royal decree in 2010, is situated in Busaiteen.
-The hospital is to be joint managed by RCSI Bahrain.
+The hospital is to be jointly managed by RCSI Bahrain.

 It has also Sh.
 Khalifa Bin Salman Al-Khalifa Institute of Technology.

 The Ministry of Education operates area schools.
 Boys schools in Busaiteen include Al-Busaiteen Primary Boys School, Al-Hidaya Al-Khalifa Secondary Boys School, and Al-Muharraq Technical Secondary Boys School.
 Girls schools in Busaiteen include Al-Busaiteen Primary Girls School and Al-Busaiteen Intermediate Girls School.

 The French School of Bahrain is located in Busaiteen.

+Economy

+Historically, inhabitants were primarily involved in pearl diving and fishing before the discovery of oil.